peterjc/galaxy_blast/workflows/blast_top_hit_species/README.rst

 Counts
 ------

-This workflow uses the Galaxy "Count" tool, version 1.0.0, as shipped with the current stable release (Galaxy v15.03, i.e. March 2015).
+This workflow uses the Galaxy "Count" tool (tool id ``Count1``) version 1.0.0, as shipped with the current stable release (Galaxy v15.03, i.e.
+March 2015).

-The updated "Count" tool version 1.0.1 includes a fix not to remove spaces in the fields being counted.
-In the example above, while the top hits are not affected, minor entries like "cellular slime molds" are shown as "cellularslimemolds" instead (look closely at the Pie Chart key)..
+The updated "Count" tool version 1.0.1 included a fix not to remove spaces in the fields being counted.
+In the example above, while the top hits are not affected, minor entries like "cellular slime molds" are shown as "cellularslimemolds" instead (look closely at the Pie Chart key).

-The updated "Count" tool version 1.0.1 also adds a new option to sort the output, which avoids the additional sorting step in the current version of the workflow.
+The updated "Count" tool version 1.0.2 added a new option to sort the output, which would allow skipping the final sorting step in the current version of this workflow.

 A future update to this workflow will use the revised "Count" tool, once this is included in the next stable Galaxy release - or migrated to the